johnbywater/quantdsl/README.md

 #### Settlement

-In *Quant DSL*, a *"Settlement"* is an expression that contains a date and another expression.
+In *Quant DSL*, a *"Settlement"* is an expression that contains a date and an expression.
 A *Settlement* will discount the value of its expression from the settlement date to the observation time.
 An interest rate is used.

 ```python
 >>> eval("Settlement('2024-01-01', 10)", interestRate=2.5, observationTime=observationTime)